Refined $L^p$ restriction estimate for eigenfunctions on Riemannian surfaces: Introduction

-for any $0 \leq s \leq \frac{1}{2}$.
-In particular, for $ 0 \leq s \leq \frac{1}{3} $, equation \eqref{eq:0 to 1/3} is sharp for the same reason that equation \eqref{eq:1/3 to 1/2} is sharp when $ s = \frac{1}{3} $.
-Our estimate in equation \eqref{eq:1/3 to 1/2} improves upon this trivial bound for $ \frac{1}{3} < s \leq \frac{1}{2} $.
-Additionally, our result indicates that the critical scale for the concentration of an eigenfunction near a curve with non-vanishing geodesic curvature is $ \lambda^{-\frac{2}{3}} $, which coincides with the scale at which a Dirichlet eigenfunction can concentrate near the boundary of a domain \cite{SS}.
+for every $0 \le s \le \tfrac{1}{2}$.
+In particular, for $0 \le s \le \tfrac{1}{3}$, \eqref{eq:0 to 1/3} is sharp for the same reason that \eqref{eq:1/3 to 1/2} is sharp when $s=\tfrac{1}{3}$.
+Our estimate \eqref{eq:1/3 to 1/2} improves this bound for $\tfrac{1}{3} < s \le \tfrac{1}{2}$.
+In addition, our result identifies the critical scale for concentration near a curve with nonvanishing geodesic curvature as $\lambda^{-2/3}$, which matches the scale at which a Dirichlet eigenfunction can concentrate near the boundary of a domain \cite{SS}.

-{Theorem \ref{theo:cur}} is related to the Mizohata--Takeuchi conjecture.
-In fact, we shall demonstrate in this paper that a variable coefficient version of the Mizohata--Takeuchi conjecture predicts the same bound as \eqref{eq:1/3 to 1/2}, making it a natural result.
+Theorem \ref{theo:cur} is closely related to the Mizohata--Takeuchi conjecture.
+We show that a variable-coefficient analogue of this conjecture yields the same bound as \eqref{eq:1/3 to 1/2}, which explains why our result is natural.

+Finally, we remark that, as is standard in the study of eigenfunction Lebesgue norms, our bounds apply not only to the eigenfunctions $e_\lambda$ but also to a smoothed spectral projector on $M$.